Macon Drug & Alcohol Rehab and Drug and Alcohol Addiction Centers in Macon

 Macon, GA 31201

 An alternative to AA and NA meetings, SMART Recovery is a different, yet also highly effective, process.
 By not relying on the tenants of faith, SMART Recovery attracts different people to the process.
 Participants receive motivational techniques that focus on responsibility for their own emotions, behaviors and thoughts.
 They gain confidence through a four-point program to make good decisions for themselves.
-There are fewer SMART Recovery meetings, but some are near Macon.
+There are fewer SMART Recovery meetings.

 90 Commerce Dr.